The name of the Club shall be the BARNET & DISTRICT ANGLING CLUB, hereinafter referred to as ‘the Club’.

 8 SUBSCRIPTION FEES

-(d)the subscription for disabled members shall be determined by the production of an EA Concessionary licence.
-A medical certificate may be required.
+(d) the subscription for disabled members shall be determined by the production of an EA Concessionary licence.

 A member may resign his membership at any time by notice in writing to the Honorary General Secretary, whereupon his membership shall cease forthwith.